Seattle Public Schools, 1862-2023: Horace Mann School

 See Additional Media

-In 1921, the Seattle School Board renamed the school Horace Mann, after the "Father of Free Schools."
-Mann was a lifelong proponent of universal public education, which he felt was essential for democracy.
+In 1921, the Seattle School Board renamed the school Horace Mann, after the “Father of Free Schools.”
+Horace Mann (1796-1859) was a lifelong proponent of universal public education, which he felt was essential for democracy.
+He served on the Massachusetts State Board of Education and was elected to the United States House of Representatives, where he promoted tax-supported elementary public education in other states and encouraged more women to join the teaching profession.

 Kindergarten was added in 1931.
 From 1926 to 1938, Horace Mann School operated with a platoon system for children in grades 5-8 in which they spent about half of each day in a homeroom and then attended other classes elsewhere in the building.
 September 1938 saw the relocation of the 7th and 8th grades to an 8th grade center at Washington School.

-During 1970-71, the building was used as extra space for Garfield High School projects and offices.
-From 1970-75, the building also housed the Extended Services Program (ESP), an alternative program for grades 9-12 developed by the Central Area community and the district.
+During 1970-1971, the building was used as extra space for Garfield High School projects and offices.
+From 1970-1975, the building housed the Extended Services Program (ESP), an alternative program for grades 9-12 developed by the Central Area community and the district.
 It provided more individualized instruction and attention than was possible in the regular school setting.
 Additionally, it gave students who had dropped out or who had been suspended a chance to continue their education.
 In 1975, ESP became GAP (the Garfield Alternative Program).
 That September, an alternative high school called Nova joined GAP at Mann.
-Summit K-12 was at Mann from fall 1977 through spring 1979, when it moved to Colman.

 Location: 2410 E Cherry